-Adhesive manufacturing involves formulating, mixing/blending, and processing raw materials to create a range of adhesives with specific properties and characteristics.
+Hot-press adhesive manufacturing involves modifying, processing, and mixing/blending raw materials to create a range of adhesive formulations with specific properties and characteristics.
 Do you want an adhesive that will spread thinly to accommodate a smooth or thin decorative layer, or do you want a thicker adhesive that won’t get lost in the nooks and crannies of a rough surface?
-In the past, this optimization process often included using an adhesive blend, a combination of two or more bonding agents.
+Do you need all the ingredients to be expensive synthetic ones or can a nature-based, low-cost extender be used?
+In the past, this optimization process sometimes included using an adhesive blend, a combination of two or more bonding agents.
 The resulting mixture improved the product performance by being tailored according to the project’s needs.
-Recently, single component adhesives, such as BreezeBondTM, have also become available that can be specifically formulated for a range of forest product applications.
+Recently, single component adhesives, such as BreezeBondTM, have also become available that can be specifically formulated for a range of wood composite panel applications.

 Each application has specific requirements, such as unique substrate materials, environmental conditions, and required bond strength.
 Failing to consider these factors can result in inadequate bonding, compromising the final product’s reliability.
 In addition, the wrong blend can lead to costly rework, impacting production schedules and increasing expenses.
 Conveniently, since BreezeBondTM can be offered as a single component from the adhesive factory, it can reduce the chance of these types of issues with forest products.

-Some customers, however, may feel uncomfortable switching their adhesive completely over to BreezeBondTM alone, and would like to retain some of the properties of their existing adhesive, commonly polyvinyl acetate (PVAc), at least initially.
-In these instances, BreezeBondTM can be blended with PVA.
+Some customers, however, may feel uncomfortable switching their adhesive completely over to BreezeBondTM alone, and may prefer to retain some of the properties of their existing adhesive.
+Other applications may be looking to reduce costs and environmental footprint.
+In these instances, BreezeBondTM can be blended with other water-soluble adhesives, acting as an “extender”.
 This can help customers reduce their exposure to the volatile petroleum markets, while making safer products in the process!

 Here is a closer look at the key considerations when selecting the right adhesive formulation to ensure that you get the best possible bonding results: